 |Seek out guidance and training||

-Advising Workshops: VPGE offers workshops on effective advising relationships for students as part of our professional development programs as well as for faculty in collaboration with the Vice Provost for Faculty Development and Diversity, and at the request of Schools or departments.Help: tap into and learn from the experience in your department and School and in the other offices that support graduate students.
+Advising Workshops: VPGE offers workshops on effective advising relationships for students as part of our professional development programs as well as for faculty in collaboration with the Office of Faculty Development, Diversity, and Engagement, and at the request of Schools or departments (see VPGE Pop-Ups).Problem Solving & Crisis Intervention: tap into and learn from the experience in your degree programand School and in the other offices that support graduate students, including VPGE.